 What are the benefits of landlord home emergency cover?

-You’ll be able to fix the emergency issue quickly, reducing damage to your property and your tenants’ possessions.
+You should be able to fix the emergency issue quickly, reducing damage to your property and your tenants’ possessions.

 How to claim on your landlord home emergency insurance

-Most insurers will send someone out within 24 hours.
+Most insurers send someone out within 24 hours.
 They might send someone from the insurance company to assess the damage too.